-HealthyChildren.org is a recommended resources that provides pediatrician-approved child health resources including information on the various childhood life stages, articles on healthy living, safety and prevention tips, and overviews of common health conditions.
+HealthyChildren.org, created by the American Academy of Pediatrics, provides pediatrician-approved child health resources including information on the various childhood life stages, articles on healthy living, safety and prevention tips, and overviews of common health conditions.
+The site is a recommended for its listed resources and information about various aspects of children's health.

 Site is helpfully organized by a category toolbar that includes sections based on broad categories including stages of childhood development.
 That being said, the website can be difficult to navigate.
 The master list of relevant articles, where a majority of the site's content can be found, is a collection of random articles organized alphabetically by title rather than topic.
 This can make locating specific information tedious.

-Professional design, but there's a general lack of multimedia on the site aside from the homepage.
+Professional design, but there's a general paucity of multimedia on the site aside from the homepage.
 The use of color is subtle and appropriate, guiding users across the page nicely.
-However, visitors are sure to notice the website's font; it's unecessarily bold and harsh on the eyes, especially on the website's many text-heavy pages.
+However, visitors are sure to notice the website's font; it's unnecessarily bold and harsh on the eyes, especially on the website's many text-heavy pages.

-There is a well-balanced range of useful information that is primarily written for parents and caretakers.
-Some topics will be useful to older children and young adults as well.
+There is a range of useful information that is primarily written for parents and caretakers.
+There is good coverage of health & wellness, but disease & condition topics are limited to common ones.
+Most topics provide only a basic understanding.
 General information about the site states that some of the information comes from the American Academy of Pediatricians guidelines or special committee recommendations.
-Unfortunately individual articles are not referenced very well, but they do provide additional resources and related information.
+Unfortunately individual articles are not referenced very well, usually outdated textbooks, but they do provide additional resources and related information.

 Articles are produced and reviewed by subject-matter expert pediatrician members of the AAP.
-Not all of the articles credit the individual author, but they do show dates of last update.
-Most are recent, although some are more than 2 years old by name.
+Not all of the articles credit the individual author or editor, but they do show dates of last update.
+Some are recent, although many are more than 2 years old.

-Comprehensive coverage of a wide range of issues from prenatal expectations to preparing your young adult for college
+Coverage of a wide range of common issues from prenatal expectations to parenting to preparing your young adult for college

 Content is easily read and understood